jamesplease/gistbook/README.md

 #### To Production

 Execute the `npm run deploy` command from the root directory of the project.
+Tag a new release on Github with the new version number.